growr-xyz/growr-protocol-app/README.md

   - deploy the protocol (pond factory + verification registry)
   - mint tokens

-Follow the instructions in the Readme file of the application [(https://github.com/growr-xyz/growr-core-protocol)](https://github.com/growr-xyz/growr-core-protocol).
+Follow the instructions in the Readme file of the protocol [(https://github.com/growr-xyz/growr-core-protocol)](https://github.com/growr-xyz/growr-core-protocol).

 2. Configure Metamask in your browser
+  - install Metamask extension to your browser
   - create an account
   - configure localhost network (RPC URL: http://localhost:8545, Chain ID: 31337)
   - select the network